-Sports' Grant Annual Reports
+Sports' Grant Annual Report 2022-2023

 At Whitehall Junior School, we view leading healthy and active lifestyles as a priority for our children and their families.
 The sports funding we receive each year enables us to successfully provide a diverse range of opportunities for our children to be healthy and active.
 Each year, we review our spending and evaluate the effectiveness of our sports provision.
 This analysis is then used to widen and enhance the opportunities we provide to ensure our children continue to live healthily and actively as well as learning new strategies to be healthy.
-The school will spend the funding on: promoting healthy, active lifestyles; increasing numbers of children who participate in out of hours sports clubs; using external providers to deliver adventure activities; use of coaches to team teach PE lessons with school staff; and providing children with leadership opportunities within sport.
+The school will spend the funding on: promoting healthy, active lifestyles; increasing numbers of children who participate in out of hours sports clubs; using external providers to deliver adventure activities; use of coaches/PE coordinator to team teach PE lessons with school staff; and providing children with leadership opportunities within sport.
 The money will be allocated accordingly in order to support the school to make sustainable improvements to the provision of PE and sport for the benefit of all our children.

-At Whitehall Junior School, we view Physical Education as an extremely important part of the national curriculum.
+At Whitehall Junior School, we view Physical Education as an extremely important part of the National Curriculum.
 All children are timetabled with two hours of PE every week.
 These sessions include both indoor and outdoor PE lessons.
 Throughout the academic year, children complete three dance and three gymnastics units through indoor sessions.
 Outdoor PE lessons provide children with the opportunity to take part in a range of invasive team games and individual sports as well as athletics.
 Our PE lessons teach the children the skills needed be successful in a range of sports.
 Every PE unit provides the children with the opportunity to practise the skills learnt in competitive scenarios.
 Our inclusive PE curriculum allows all children to develop communication, teamwork and leadership skills in a healthy competitive environment.

 As well as the clubs ran by external sports coaches, a number of Whitehall staff also give up their free time to deliver squad training sessions.
 From these squad training sessions, children have the opportunity to represent Whitehall in a range of inter-school competitions.
 These competitions consist of leagues where matches take place on a weekly basis and knock-out tournaments.